American Express Platinum Card® and the Chase Sapphire Preferred® Card are two of the most popular travel credit cards.

 The Verdict

-Both the Platinum Card® from American Express and the Chase Sapphire Preferred® Card are great cards.
+Both the Amex Platinum and the Chase Sapphire Preferred are great cards.

-For frequent flyers and luxury travelers, the American Express Platinum Card is definitely the superior choice, with exclusive travel perks and rewards that can’t be matched by other cards.
+The Amex Platinum is the superior choice for frequent flyers and luxury travelers, with exclusive travel perks and rewards that other cards can’t match.
 Sure, it has a higher annual fee, but its benefits can easily offset the cost for those who can take full advantage of them.

 On the other hand, the Chase Sapphire Preferred is a fantastic option for those who prioritize flexible rewards and a lower annual fee.
 Its versatile rewards program offers bonus points not just on travel and dining purchases, but also on streaming and grocery purchases.
 This card is perfect for individuals who want a single card that they can use for travel and also for everyday expenses.